LogWithJo/Tracker/README.md

 This was one of my mini projects in my JavaScript learning roadmap.

-Finally I can say this project is the first semi-real project in my learning roadmap it has two sections habits and tasks ( later i built a specific task management with Typescript ) this was the first version you can find ع غير عادتي a simple and calm UI with the same and suitable colors for visual calm
+Finally, I can say this project was my first semi-real project.
+It included two sections: **Habits** and **Tasks**.
+Later, I created a dedicated task management app using TypeScript, but this project was the first version of that idea.

+You can find — unlike my usual style 😅 — a simple and calm UI with consistent colors designed to feel visually comfortable.

-Still, I like this project because it feels like my first semi-real JavaScript project.
-At that point I was still learning the basics of architecture and project planning, but finishing it gave me the feeling that I had actually built something.
+I still like this project because at that point I was learning the basics of project architecture and planning, and finishing it made me feel like I had actually built something meaningful.

-Every Project I say "Still, I like this project because it feels like my first semi-real JavaScript project" but this project i don't remember that i build it actually 🤣🤣🤣
+Also, I keep saying *"this feels like my first semi-real project"* in every README... but with this one, I honestly don't even remember building it 🤣🤣

 ---

 ## Features

-* RAdd/Remove/Check Task
+* Add / Remove / Complete tasks
-* Validation for duplicated tasks
+* Validation for duplicate tasks
-* habit chek in daily
+* Daily habit check-in system

-But it is static because at this time I didn't learn time in js yet but you can find this feature in my to-do tracker built with ts
+The habit tracking feature is static because at that time I hadn't learned how to work with time and dates in JavaScript yet.
+Later I implemented a better version in my TypeScript To-Do Tracker project.

 ---